-HSBC Facility
+Syndicated Facility

-On July 25, 2017, the Corporation announced that it had entered into the Facility.
-The Facility matures on July 24, 2020.
-The Facility is secured by a first ranking security interest over substantially all of the Corporation's assets, excluding the Corporation's Australian subsidiaries and its Costerfield mine.
-The Facility has customary representations and warranties and positive and negative covenants which, if breached, could lead to a default under the Facility and the acceleration of the outstanding debt.
+The Syndicated Facility is secured by a first ranking security interest over substantially all of the Corporation's assets.
+The Syndicated Facility has customary representations and warranties and positive and negative covenants which, if breached, could lead to a default under the Syndicated Facility and the acceleration of the outstanding debt.

-As at December 31, 2018, the Corporation was in breach of the financial covenants under the Facility.
-On February 20, 2019, and associated with the Financing, the Company has received a waiver for all of these financial covenants for the quarters ending December 31, 2018 and March 31, 2019.
+As at December 31, 2019, the Corporation was in breach of two of the financial covenants under the original Facility.
+On February 12, 2020, the Corporation had received a waiver for these financial covenants for the quarter ending December 31, 2019.
 See "General Development of the Business - Three Year History - 2019".